Before you begin:

 Replace your Bitkey hardware using Delay + Notify

-If you’ve restored lost Mobile Key using a Trusted Contact and selected Yes when asked if you have your new Bitkey hardware device, see How do I recover from losing / replacing my Bitkey hardware device once I have my new one? to begin the Delay + Notify process.
+If you’ve restored your lost App Key using a Recovery Contact and selected Yes when asked if you have your new Bitkey hardware device, see How do I recover from losing / replacing my Bitkey hardware device once I have my new one? to begin the Delay + Notify process.

 Note: If you were able to find your original Bitkey hardware device, go to the Home screen, tap Replace your Bitkey device, and select I’ve found my old Bitkey device.